GeunhwaJeong/haneul-new/doc/src/learn/index.md

 title: Learn about Haneul
 ---

 Haneul *(swē)* is the water element in Japanese philosophy.
-The power of the haneul element lies in its fluidity---its ability to easily adapt to and transform any environment.
+The power of the haneul element lies in its fluidity&mdash;its ability to easily adapt to and transform any environment.
 Similarly, the Haneul platform seeks to provide a flexible network that you can leverage to shape the web3 landscape.

 The Haneul platform is built on Haneul Move, which is derived from the core [Move](https://github.com/GeunhwaJeong/awesome-move) programming language.
 This documentation assumes that you have a basic working knowledge of Move.
 To learn more about the differences between core Move and Haneul Move, see [How Haneul Move differs from core Move](../learn/haneul-move-diffs.md).